 My toolbox contains Nikon camera's and lenses.
 Master your tools I'd say and be ready to carve your own images by letting your creativity flow freely.
 Don't bother yourself with what others might think of your images.
 Do what you like and think is best.
-Photography and enjoying nature should in the first place be a fun and beautiful thing to do.
+Taking pictures and enjoying nature should in the first place be a fun and beautiful thing to do.
 Be inspired by other nature photographers but always try to distinct yourself, add your signature.
 And the only way to sometimes be able to do that is by following your own inner voice.

 I hope my images will inspire you.
 And thanks again for visiting my website!
 Did you know that my Facebook timeline is integrated into my news section on this website?
 This means that you can follow my Facebook activities without having to create your own Facebook account.